nazarepiedady/sass-docs-pt/source/documentation/cli/dart-sass.md

 $ sass themes:public/css
 ```

-When compiling whole directories, Sass will ignore [partial files][] whose names
-begin with `_`.
-You can use partials to separate out your stylesheets without
-creating a bunch of unnecessary output files.
+When compiling whole directories, Sass will ignore [partial files][] whose names begin with `_`.
+You can use partials to separate out your stylesheets without creating a bunch of unnecessary output files.

-[partial files]: ../at-rules/import#partials
+[partial files]: /documentation/at-rules/import/#partials

 ## Options

 ### Input and Output

-These options control how Sass loads its input files and how it produces output files.
+These options control how Sass loads its input files and how it produces output  iles.

 #### `--stdin`